sara-nl/2019-08-28-htdp-elixir/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  To participate in this workshop, you will need access to the software described below.
+  You will be granted access to the SURFsara computing facilities during this workshop.
-  In addition, you will need an up-to-date web browser.
+  In order to participate, you will need access to the software described below on your laptop, as well as an up-to-date web browser.
 </p>

 <div id="shell"> {% comment %} Start of 'shell' section. {% endcomment %}